Neurotoxin0/Integrated_Stress_Analysis_Using_EEG_and_ECG_Signals_with_Maching_Learning/README.md

 ## Project Overview

 This project outputs a user-friendly, no coding required application which utilizes machine learning technique to conduct non-clinical, real-time stress assessment using both ECG and EEG siganls as input.
-It automates the interpretation of physiological data, facilitating easier access to mental health care, for research and educational purpose.
-This project integrates multiple types of media to deliver social good.
+It automates the interpretation of physiological data, facilitating easier access to mental health care, for research and educational purpose; And this project integrates multiple types of media to deliver social good.

 ---